CtrlK

 Workflow Clarity

-The implementation checklist provides a reasonable sequence for creating components, but lacks validation checkpoints.
+The implementation checklist provides a reasonable sequence of steps, but lacks validation checkpoints.
 There's no guidance on how to verify the component works correctly, no testing steps, and no feedback loop for catching issues.
-For a UI development workflow, explicit 'preview and verify' steps would strengthen this.
+For a skill involving UI development, a 'preview and verify' step would strengthen the workflow.

 2 / 3